DHTMLX/gantt-docs/data/api/gantt_scroll_size_config.md

 @default: undefined

 @descr:
-If not specified, gantt will use the default scrollbar width of the browser since styles of scrollbar element vary between browsers.
+If not specified, Gantt will use the default scrollbar width of the browser since styles of the scrollbar element vary depending on the browser.